Nadodimannan

-Nadodimannan is a 2013 Indian Malayalam-language action comedy film directed by Viji Thampi, starring Dileep in the title role, along with Sayaji Shinde Nedumudi Venu and Ananya in the supporting role.
+Nadodimannan is a 2013 Indian Malayalam-language action comedy film directed by Viji Thampi, starring Dileep in the title role, along with Sayaji Shinde, Nedumudi Venu, Ananya, Archana Kavi and Mythili in the supporting role.
 Dileep and Viji Thampi collaborated after 17 years in this movie.
-The film is a satire that portrays how corruption and favoritism engulfs a place and how it is curbed.
+The film is a satire that portrays how corruption and favoritism engulf a place and how they can be tackled.

 Plot

-The movie starts with Vinayachandran, an environmentalist getting killed by a rich influential real estate businessman and criminal, Pushpam Prakashan as Vinayachandran was opposing Prakashan's dream project- Pushpam Mall citing environmental and societal reasons.
+The movie starts with Vinayachandran, an environmentalist getting killed by a rich influential real estate criminal businessman, Pushpam Prakashan as Vinayachandran was opposing Prakashan's dream project- Pushpam Mall citing environmental and societal reasons.
 Prakashan has the backing of the ruling party, police and a corrupt Mayor Purushothaman for all his wrongdoings as he helps them financially whenever they are in need.
 Once his eyes cast on something, Prakashan will try to acquire it by any means for his gains.
 His next target is an old man Damodaran's house and its surrounding plot occupied by Damodaran and his granddaughter Meera for developing another project.
-Even though Damodaran approaches higher-ranked officials including Mayor to save from the advances of Prakashan, he now realizes that they all are nothing but associates of Prakashan.
+Even though Damodaran approaches higher-ranked officials including the Mayor to save from the advances of Prakashan, he now realizes that they all are nothing but associates of Prakashan.
 One night, Prakashan's henchmen attacks him and tries to kidnap Meera.
 In the tussle, Damodaran stabs himself and Prakashan's henchmen hospitalises him as his death will bring trouble to Prakashan.

 The film then focuses to Palakkad where Padmanabhan hails from.
-Padmanabhan is a carefree and cheerful guy who along with his friends do roadside shows, artificial political rallies, marches and hail and hoot for movies in theatres for daily wages.
+Padmanabhan is a carefree and cheerful man who along with his friends do roadside shows, artificial political rallies, marches and hail and hoot for movies in theatres for daily wages.
 One day, he gets a call from Thiruvananthapuram to get his gang for organizing a political rally in support of Purushothaman to boost his image in the upcoming election.
-Padmanabhan and his gang leaves to Thiruvananthapuram the next day and he gets injured in a bomb blast and gets hospitalized.
+Padmanabhan and his gang leaves to Thiruvananthapuram the next day and he gets injured in a bomb blast planned by Prakashan and gets hospitalized.